What Parents Can Do To Support A Child With Dyslexia

 Dyslexia and its Impact on Learning

 For dyslexic students, learning can be a frustrating experience.
-They may have trouble with phonological processing, which makes it difficult for them to sound out words and recognise patterns in language or have problems with their short term memory which may affect their ability to remember what they have just read.
+They may have trouble with phonological processing, which makes it difficult for them to sound out words or recognise patterns in language.
+They may also have problems with their short term memory, affecting their ability to remember what they've just read.
 These difficulties can have a significant impact on their academic performance, particularly in subjects that require strong language skills, such as GCSE English.

 However, dyslexic individuals can also be highly intelligent and creative, with a range of different skills and talents.
-Many of them have been famous, such as Albert Einstein, Keira Knightley, Walt Disney, Holly Willoughby, Richard Branson, Agatha Christie and Steven Spielberg.
+Many famous people with dyslexia include Albert Einstein, Keira Knightley, Walt Disney, Holly Willoughby, Richard Branson, Agatha Christie and Steven Spielberg.

 Signs of Dyslexia in Young Learners

-By identifying dyslexia early on and helping them to access the necessary support and resources to succeed, you can ensure that your child will reach their full potential in their academic and personal lives.
+By identifying dyslexia early on, you can help your child access the support and resources they need to achieve their full potential in both their academic and personal lives.

 Not all learners with dyslexia exhibit the same signs or experience the same challenges but, if you notice any of these signs, it may be worth exploring whether dyslexia is a factor.